 Nicolas lives in Montreal with his wife Marie-Claude in a third-story apartment overlooking an interesting, green back-alley.
 Although French is his first language, he likes to write in English primarily.
 His chosen writing genre is science fiction, principally space opera.

-He gets his kicks out of dreaming up astonishing worlds packed with a sharp palette of badass, quirky characters who get tangled up in all manners of meaningful trouble.
+He gets his kicks out of dreaming up astonishing worlds packed with a sharp palette of badass, quirky characters who get tangled up in all manner of meaningful trouble.
 Often funny, sometimes disquieting, always exciting.

 You can sign up for your free copy of Cradle here or click below.